rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 See also [scoped-implementation-of-external-sealed-trait].

-## Generic type parameters capture scoped implementations
+## Type parameters capture their *implementation environment*
-[generic-type-parameters-capture-scoped-implementations]: #generic-type-parameters-capture-scoped-implementations
+[type-parameters-capture-their-implementation-environment]: #type-parameters-capture-their-implementation-environment

-When a type parameter is specified, either explicitly or inferred from an expression, it captures *all* scoped implementations from its scope that are applicable to its type.
+When a type parameter is specified, either explicitly or inferred from an expression, it captures a view of *all* implementations that are applicable to its type there.
+This is called the type parameter's *implementation environment*.

 When implementations are resolved on the host type, bounds on the type parameter can only be satisfied according to this captured view.
 This means that implementations on generic type parameters are 'baked' into discretised generics and can be used even in other modules or crates where this discretised type is accessible (possibly because a value of this type is accessible).
 Conversely, additional or changed implementations on a generic type parameter in an already-discretised type *cannot* be provided anywhere other than where the type parameter is specified.

-When a generic type parameter is used to discretise another generic, the view captured in the latter is based on the view captured in the former and modified by scoped implementations and shadowing applicable to that generic type parameter's opaque type.
+When a generic type parameter is used to discretise another generic, the captured environment is the one captured in the former but overlaid with modifications applicable to that generic type parameter's opaque type.

-Note that type parameter defaults too capture implementations where they are specified, so at the initial definition site of the generic.
-This capture is used whenever the type parameter default is used.
+Note that type parameter defaults too capture their *implementation environment* where they are specified, so at the initial definition site of the generic.
+This environment is used whenever the type parameter default is used.

 ## Type identity of discrete types
 [type-identity-of-discrete-types]: #type-identity-of-discrete-types